nick-denry/yii2-round-switch-column/docs/configuration.md

 Configuration
 ---
-### Example
+### 1. Module config

-1. Counfigure module in your app config ass follow:
+Counfigure module in your app config as follow:
 ```php
 'modules' => [
     'roundSwitch' => [